GoogleCloudPlatform/pubsec-declarative-toolkit/services/private-gke/client-experimentation/gke-autopilot/README.md

   > Note: If you previously tried Option 1, make sure that you have deleted the file `resourcegroup.yaml` from the gke-autopilot folder.

-1. Copy the services/private-gke/client-experimentation folder to an empty repo or an existing one.
+1. Copy the services/private-gke/client-experimentation/gke-autopilot folder into an empty repo or an existing one.

 1. Create a git-creds secret.